 APPLICATION PROCESS: Applications for proof-of-concept and transition-to-scale funding opportunities will be accepted on a rolling basis.
 This means that applications are continually accepted and reviewed at specific intake periods until the total funding allocated for each opportunity has been awarded.
-Applications for the ecosystem catalyst funding opportunity will be accepted in a single intake period, closing August 28th, 2024.
+We are no longer accepting applications for Ecosystem Catalyst funding.